Tennis-Gauff gets Miami wake up call and reaches fourth round | Sports-Games

 Tennis-Gauff gets Miami wake up call and reaches fourth round

+Helped by 16 aces, Garcia has now won two matches at a tournament for the first time since the China Open last October and will next meet another big-hitter third seed Coco Gauff for a place in the quarter-finals.

-It took Coco Gauff a while to wake up on Sunday but when she did it was lights out for Oceane Dodin as the American third seed stormed back from 4-2 down to earn a 6-4 6-0 win and a place in the Miami Open fourth round.
-Gauff sleepwalked through much of the opening set in the first match on Hard Rock Stadium court, but when the alarm went off the U.S. Open champion swept 10 straight games to stun the French lucky loser.
+It took Coco Gauff a while to wake up on Sunday, but when she did it was lights out for Oceane Dodin as the American third seed stormed back from 4-2 down to earn a 6-4 6-0 win and a place in the Miami Open fourth round.
+World number one Iga Swiatek was working the night shift at Hard Rock stadium but also had trouble getting in gear before taming Czech 26th seed Linda Noskova 6-7(7) 6-4 6-4 to keep her bid for a second "Sunshine Double" - back-to-back wins at Indian Wells and Miami Open - on track.

-It took Coco Gauff a while to wake up on Sunday but when she did it was lights out for Oceane Dodin as the American third seed stormed back from 4-2 down to earn a 6-4 6-0 win and a place in the Miami Open fourth round.
+While Swiatek was not at her best, the effort was enough to improve her season record to 22-2 and set up a meeting with 14th seed Ekaterina Alexandrova in the round of 16.
+"Sometimes we have matches like that and we need to figure out how to close them anyway," Swiatek told reporters.
+"For sure it wasn't easy.

+"There were just many ups and downs.
+I'm happy that after the first set I had a better idea on what to do, and I just tried to do that in important moments."
+Gauff sleepwalked through much of her opening set in the first match on Hard Rock Stadium court, but when the alarm went off the U.S. Open champion swept 10 straight games to stun the French lucky loser.

 "Overall I feel good so far.
 "I'm trying to improve with each match.
 Definitely playing a little bit better than I was last week in Indian Wells."